 Ashleigh Clarke Architects was involved in the early concept and detailed design stages for a planned residential build on a new plot of land.
 In order to visualise the project, we commissioned rendered images to accompany the architectural drawings and submitted these to the Planning Authority in order to secure permission for an ambitious new contemporary build.
 Being a Cotswold architectural practice, we understand the planning considerations in the locality and have experience in steering applications through the permissions process.
 Permission was granted and the land was quickly sold.

-As Cotswold-based architects, we specialise in renovations and extensions to Listed Buildings Grades I and II.
+As Cotswold-based architects, we specialise in renovations and extensions to Listed Buildings.
 Many of our projects are either Listed or Heritage sites and we offer expert professional advice on sympathetic, architectural alterations to traditional Cotswold buildings.

-Ashleigh Clarke works in close collaboration with The Heritage Advisory and is committed to responsible architectural design for historic buildings.
+Ashleigh Clarke works in close collaboration with heritage consultants and we are committed to responsible architectural design for historic buildings.